Consumer Packaged Goods Trade Spend: How to Generate Profit Value for the Business and Your Retail Customers 🛍️

 - Discounts encouraged even if cuts profits, in the long run, will get better profits.

-- Careful research on the different demographics such area, preferred brands and product categories can increase the manufacturer’s revenues.
+- Careful research on the different demographics such as area, preferred brands and product categories can increase the manufacturer’s revenues.